When the R5 was released, we also learned that it overheats quickly

 in 8K shooting and in some 4K modes.
 Initially this was handled through a

-in the camera independant of actual temperature.
+timer chip in the camera independent of actual temperature.
 After public

 backlash, Canon quickly released a new firmware that patched the timer

 issue and started actually using the camera temperature data instead,

 but even with this upgrade the performance boost was minor, for example

 at 20C instead of overheating after around 19 minutes, the new firmware